vk-cs/docs-public/docs/en/computing/cloud-desktops/concepts/desktop-image/desktop-image.md

 ## Recommendations for preparing a custom desktop image

 For Astra Linux, it is recommended to install additional software to support the RDP protocol and the AD service.
 This will speed up the deployment of desktops in a pool.

-## What's next?

-[Learn](/en/computing/cloud-desktops/how-to-guides/check-desktop-image) how to check your own desktop image for compatibility with the Cloud Desktop service.